Operation Shader: Airstrikes

 Forces.net reported that as of 14 March 2017, Britain had carried out 85 strikes in Syria, a number second only to the United States.

 In June 2021, the Royal Navy deployed a carrier strike group, UK Carrier Strike Group 21, centred around the aircraft carrier to support anti-ISIL operations.
 A joint force of RAF and US Marine Corps F-35B Lightning II combat aircraft began launching combat sorties over Syria from the aircraft carrier whilst in the eastern Mediterranean.
 Airstrikes were confirmed by the United States Naval Institute.
 By early July, the carrier strike group had withdrawn and headed east via the Suez Canal.

 On 14 December 2021, an RAF Typhoon shot down a hostile drone which posed a threat to Coalition forces at the Al-Tanf military base in Southern Syria.
 It was the RAF's first air-to-air engagement in combat conducted by a Typhoon.
 An ASRAAM short-range air-to-air missile was used in the engagement.

 In December 2022, the RAF carried out a drone strike which killed a leading member of ISIL in al-Bab, Syria.
 The individual's activity was related to chemical and biological weapons.
 This was the only UK airstrike to occur in Syria in 2022.

 In June 2024, the RAF carried out a drone strike against a known member of ISIL in an undisclosed area of the Syrian desert.
 This was followed by a similar strike in Aleppo during March 2025.
+In September that year, the RAF carried out two precision counter-ISIL strikes in Syria using remotely piloted aircraft, eliminating two known Islamic State terrorists in northern and central Syria.

+On 3 January 2026, a number of RAF Typhoon FGR4 jets, operating alongside French aircraft, carried out a joint precision strike on an underground Islamic State weapons facility near Palmyra in central Syria.